openshift-integration/kamelet-catalog/test/jira/README.md

 - Verify the issue was logged by Camel K integration inmem-to-log

 *Cleanup*
+- Test removes Camel K integrations, KameletBinding, secrets, InMemoryChannel
-- Test is run in temporary namespace, which is deleted with all resources after test finished
+- Test is run in temporary namespace, which is deleted with all remaining resources after test finished

 ## Installation